Marc Mero: Retirement (2006)

 Mero retired from in-ring competition in 2006, opening and operating the Marc Mero Body Slam Training Institute in Altamonte Springs, Florida.
 Today, Marc Mero contributes much of his time to the nonprofit organization he founded in 2007, Champion of Choices.

 Personal life

 In 1994, Mero married Rena "Sable" Greek, adopting her daughter from a previous marriage.
 The couple separated in mid-2003 and divorced amicably in 2004.
 Marc married for the second time in 2009, to Darlene Spezzi; the couple divorced in 2019.
-Mero is a Christian.
+On December 13, 2025, Marc wed a third time when he married his partner Malissa in a private ceremony.Mero is a Christian.

 In July 2007, Mero stated that he required a heart valve transplant.
 Mero had announced that he was prepared to undergo heart surgery in November 2014, however tests revealed that his enlarged heart had shrunk.
 Mero claims that doctors believe he will still need surgery someday.

 During a Mother's Day Presentation, Mero states that he has overdosed three times and nearly died.

 Mero's first book, How To Be the Happiest Person on the Planet, was released on December 6, 2010.
 His second book, Badd To Good: The Inspiring Story Of A Wrestling Wildman, was released on March 3, 2025.

+Upon former U.S. President Jimmy Carter's death in December 2024, Mero produced photo evidence of him meeting with Carter in 1993.